top of page

 accentuate the opening of the vase towards the top .
 Some hanging plants can also be added, arranging them on the sides, making sure that they do not completely cover the prospect of the vase (figure 2).

-The Anduze Vase is not characterized by such sharp curves as the two vases considered above, and lends itself to multiple compositions , with plants with an erect bushy habit (figure 4) or even tree-like , given the proportions of the vase.
+The Anduze Vase is not characterized by such sharp curves as the two vases considered above, and lends itself to multiple compositions , with plants with an erect shrubby posture (figure 4) or even tree-like , given the proportions of the vase.
 In this case it is possible to think about inserting a “filling spot” at the base to give a better balance of solids and voids to the overall elevation (figure 5).

 Tall pots such as those belonging to the third group of figure 1 lend themselves, given the proportions, to the insertion of tree plants , or, if placed next to a wall, of climbing plants .